jancbeck/force-delete-plugins/readme.txt

 === Force Delete Plugins ===
 Contributors: jancbeck
-Tags: administration, plugin management
-Requires at least: 4.2
+Tags: administration, plugin management, development, tools Requires at least: 4.2
 Tested up to: 4.2
 Stable tag: 4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Changes the default behavior of the bulk delete plugin actions so it deletes plugins regardless whether they are active or not.
-Helpful for site developers.

 == Installation ==